hspSean/hkust-aigc.github.io/README.md

 ### 2023.6.25

 Rebuild the home page and update the logo

-Update the CSS of explore page
+Update the CSS of explore page and the topbar

 Unify our website sytle and add some animation